-Gains on sales of real estate from discontinued operations
+Gains on sales of real estate from discontinued operations, net of minority interest

 On March 23, 2007, we completed the sale of the Long Wharf Marriott, a 402-room hotel located in Boston, Massachusetts for a total sale price of \$231.0 million, or approximately \$575,000 per room.
-The net gain on sale was approximately \$194.3 million.
+The net gain on sale was approximately \$161.8 million (net of minority interest of \$29.0 million).
 The sale of this property was effected as part of a "like-kind exchange" under Section 1031 of the Internal Revenue Code.